SoftHu/tos_avg/En/Koiwa.md

 Start -->1775459459282510[<b>Speaker 👉 Koiwa:</b>
 \nI haven't had anyone to celebrate my birthday with in many years...
 I will remember this day forever!]
 Start -->1775459459282514[<b>Speaker 👉 Koiwa:</b>
-\nWise Koiwa must return to the ranch.
+\nWise &lbrace;npc.4221&rbrace; must return to the ranch.
 See you later, young ones!]
 Start -->1775459459282518[<b>Speaker 👉 Koiwa:</b>
 \nAhhh, your animals have great admiration for you, I am impressed!
 Keep up the good work.]
 Start -->1775459459282534[<b>Speaker 👉 Koiwa:</b>
 \nHmmm, will my barn be good enough to keep all my animals cool?
-Maybe Wise Koiwa will speak with Sasaki about extending it.]
+Maybe Wise &lbrace;npc.4221&rbrace; will speak with &lbrace;npc.4210&rbrace; about extending it.]
 Start -->1775459459282538[<b>Speaker 👉 Koiwa:</b>
 \nTime to check my silos!
 Gotta make sure I have enough food for winter.]
 Start -->1775459459282542[<b>Speaker 👉 Koiwa:</b>
-\nThis is the coldest winter Wise Koiwa has experienced in many years.]
+\nThis is the coldest winter Wise &lbrace;npc.4221&rbrace; has experienced in many years.]
 Start -->1775459459282546[<b>Speaker 👉 Koiwa:</b>
 \nI'll be honest, I prefer animals to people.
 They are easier to talk to and don't sweat the small stuff!]
 Start -->1775459459282550[<b>Speaker 👉 Koiwa:</b>
-\nWise Koiwa cannot stand those who don't fulfill their responsibility to things under their protection.]
+\nWise &lbrace;npc.4221&rbrace; cannot stand those who don't fulfill their responsibility to things under their protection.]
 Start -->1775459459282554[<b>Speaker 👉 Koiwa:</b>
 \nMerry Christmas young ones!]
 Start -->1775459459282558[<b>Speaker 👉 Koiwa:</b>